 - Patterson R and Sears D (2017) Metabolic Effects of Intermittent Fasting.
 Annual Review of Nutrition.
 37:371-387.

 - Hatori M, Vollmers C, Zarrinpar A, DiTacchio L, Bushong EA, et al. 2012.
 Time-restricted feeding without reducing caloric intake prevents metabolic diseases in mice fed a high-fat diet.
 Cell Metab.
 15:848–60

 - Marinac CR, Sears DD, Natarajan L,Gallo LC, Breen CI, Patterson RE.
 2015.
 Frequency and circadian timing of eating may influence biomarkers of inflammation and insulin resistance associated with breast cancer risk.
 PLOS ONE 10:e0136240

 - Shen J, Obin MS, Zhao L. 2013.
 The gut microbiota, obesity and insulin resistance.
 Mol.
 Asp.
 Med.
 34:39–58

 About the Author

 Amanda Lownes is a second year Master of Public Health in Nutritional Sciences student at the University of Michigan School of Public Health, on track to become a Registered Dietitian.
-She currently works as a recipe developer for food startup Zana Snacks, a vegetable-based snacking company.
+She currently works as a recipe developer for food startup Mindwell Snacks, a vegetable-based snacking company.
 In her free time, Lownes enjoys the outdoors, playing golf, and baking.